jmbodnar/create-react-express/Notes.md

 **jon/render-recipes**

------ In Progress -----

 ----- To Dos -----

-TODO: Remove "pages" directory (for simplicity and clarity)

 TODO: Update Recipes page to pull from local db and render table according to new data